bygri/1bsg/src/_content/index/join-footer.md

 ## Costs

-There is a one-off joining fee of $115, an annual membership fee of $250, and a per-term fee of $55 ($35 for Joeys).
+There is a one-off registration fee of $115, an annual membership fee of $270, and a per-term fee of $55 ($35 for Joeys).
 Scouts NSW accepts Active Kids Vouchers, and [assistance is available](https://nsw.scouts.com.au/familysupportfund/) for families facing financial challenges.